Desu-potato/api_for_random_nerds/README.md

 Getting it up and running is simple.
 Just download the dependencies i made it on ubuntu and enter API_KEY_RANDOM, which is the key to the api from the RANDOM.ORG website, you need to create an account for this.
 I prepared the ENV file to make it easier for you, you also need to add the same key to docker-compose.yaml and dockerfile if you want to run the Docker container.
 I made sure it works.

-Once the stackup is running, you must send a get request:
+Once the stack is up, you must send a get request:
 ```
 localhost:8080/random/mean?requests=20&length=4
 ```